kexa-io/Kexa/documentation/notifications/teams.md

 The notifications are set up in each rule file.
 Open the rule file for which you want to set up the Teams notifications.

-Here is an example of how to set teams, replace 'YourTeamsWebhook' with the webhook your retrieved with the link above.
+Here is an example of how to set teams, replace `YourTeamsWebhook` with the webhook your retrieved with the link above.

 You can also uncomment the ‘_- log_’ lines, so you will be also alerted by logs when an alert is raised.

 ```yaml
 - version: 1.0.0 # Enter your rule file version if needed